Google is going after your home.

-While at Google I/O 2016, Google announced an Echo-like device called Google Home, and then at the Made By Google event, Google announced when you would be able to get your hands on the voice-activated speaker.
-Here's everything we know so far about it, including what it is, how it works (especially that Google Assistant feature), and when you can buy it.
+At Google I/O 2016, Google introduced an Echo-like device called Google Home, and then at the Made By Google event, Google announced when you would be able to get your hands on the voice-activated speaker.
+Here's everything we know so far about Google Home, including what it is, how it works (especially that Google Assistant feature), and when you can buy it.

-Also, at the top of the device, there is a display with four small LEDs.
-You'll use these apparently to interact with the device.
-As for buttons, there are none at the top (just dual microphones that listen for your voice).
+At the top of the device there is a capacitive touch display with four LEDs.
+You'll use this interact with Home, like trigger the Assistant, adjust volume, etc. As for buttons, there are none at the top (just dual mics that listen for your voice).
 There is a single mute button on the shell.
 Google Home is able to filter and separate speech from noise and offers "best-in-class voice recognition", according to Google.

 Music and video playback